isomerpages/govtech-stp/_start-here/departing-from-singapore.md

 Travellers who wish or need to present proof of their vaccination status to an foreign authority, may request for a digital vaccination certificate from [Notαrise](https://www.notarise.gov.sg).
 For successful requests, a digital vaccination certificate will be sent to the traveller’s email and/or Singpass application.
 Travellers should note that the use of the digital vaccination certificate is subject to the prevailing entry requirements of the destination country.

 For FAQs on PDT and vaccination certificates, please click [here](/health/faq#outboundPDT).
+Travellers who encounter any technical difficulties with the digital certificates may write to support@notarise.gov.sg for assistance.